Skip to main content

 Capabilities

-• Multi-page parsing (page navigation)
+• Multi-page parsing (pagination)

 • Supports gzip/deflate/brotli compression